 Glycerine, while not classed as an emollient, does have an emollient-like property as it soothes and softens the skin.
-It works well when combined with occlusives and emollients, such as in emulsion formulations where it helps reinforce their properties to keep the skin supple, soft, and hydrated.
+It works well when combined with occlusives and emollients, such as in emulsion formulations, where it helps reinforce their properties to keep the skin supple, soft, and hydrated.

 Glycerine as a dispersant

 Glycerine is used as a wetting agent to help disperse gums in order to reduce their surface tension and allow for their better dispersion when added to the aqueous phase of the formulation.
-It helps to attract water to hydrate the gums.
+It helps attract water to hydrate the gums.
 In making emulsions, powdered gums are generally dispersed in a small percentage of glycerine in order to blend them into the emulsion without clumping.

 Glycerine as a solvent

 The Formula Botanica student community loves making and using jewel-coloured glycerites in their formulation.
-Glycerites are made by macerating dried, botanical matter into glycerine.
-They are a convenient and attractive way to include beneficial phytoactive properties of plants in a formulation and to use glycerine in a more creative way.
+Glycerites are made by macerating dried botanical matter into glycerine.
+They are a convenient and attractive way to include the beneficial phytoactive properties of plants in a formulation and to use glycerine in a more creative way.
 Discover all about glycerites and how to make your own in our post:

 Tips on formulating skincare with glycerine